methodicalcloud/everythingshouldbevirtual.com/_posts/2012/2012-09-02-setting-up-vsphere-syslog-colletor.md

 ---
   title: Setting up vSphere Syslog Colletor
   date: 2012-09-02 15:56:18
-excerpt: "Here is a quick step by step to installing the syslog collector for vSphere.
-This utility is part of the vCenter server installation media.
-I will be..."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

 Here is a quick step by step to installing the syslog collector for vSphere.
 This utility is part of the vCenter server installation media.